 - Organizations and Planning (730, 750, 860, and/or 875)

 - Program and Instructional Leadership and Management (705, 715, 811, and/or 847)

 - Politics, Policy and Finance (830, 831, 840, and/or 870)

 - Learning and Diversity (735, 736, 746, 880, and/or 848)

 Students do not need to take all of the courses in each strand, but their program should provide them with background knowledge in each of the strands.

-Attending sessions at professional conferences related to your areas of interest; and
+- Attending sessions at professional conferences related to your areas of interest